-- the absence of strong evidence that the IA tools are valid; - individual goals should continue to influence reasonable and necessary supports; and - AAT appeal rights must be maintained and if IA is introduced it must be reviewable, so the rights of NDIS participants are safeguarded.
+- the absence of strong evidence that the IA tools are valid; - the individual goals of participants should continue to influence the provision of support and not be subsumed within an estimate of reasonable and necessary supports based on a mathematical formula; and - AAT appeal rights must be maintained and if IA is introduced it must be reviewable, so the rights of NDIS participants are safeguarded.

 This submission also puts forward an alternative fair way forward.
-This alternative approach is designed to ensure that assessments are valid, equitable and consistent and that the NDIS is sustainable, both now and into the future.
+This alternative approach is designed to ensure that assessments are valid, equitable and consistent, people with disability receive the support that they need and that the NDIS is sustainable, both now and into the future.